Armagh disturbances: The Volunteers become involved

 The most violent incident involving the Volunteers was at Tullysaran in November 1788.
 Here the Benburb Company was marching to a religious service in Armagh Cathedral, however as they passed the Catholic chapel at Tullysaran, trouble broke out.
 Various contemporary accounts are given, with the general picture given that the Benburb Volunteers, who were hated by the Catholics of Tullysaran, marching past its chapel whilst the congregation was present, playing tunes such as "The Protestant Boys" and "Boyne Water", contrary to their official purpose of impartially maintaining peace.
 As the Volunteers paraded past, some of the Catholic congregation hurled insults and stones at them.
 After their service the Volunteers procured arms and decided to return the exact same route.
 The local Catholics, some of which were Defenders, denied the Volunteers passage through Tullysaran and a riot broke out with the Volunteers opening fire on as many Catholics as possible.
 Despite several Volunteers being arrested and tried, as before they were acquitted.
 About a fortnight later, Defenders attacked the homes of two prominent Volunteers in Benburb.

 The sectarian bigotry and violent conduct of these new Volunteers saw some Protestants, including an Anglican reverend, seeing them as an obstacle to peace.
 Rather than fulfilling Charlemont's aims of quelling the trouble in County Armagh, the new Volunteers made the situation worse, with day-time fights and night raids still occurring.

 By 1789, the Peep o' Day Boys and at times the Volunteers, started to focus on attacking the Catholic religion itself.
 Portadown's Catholic chapel was razed, and Catholics celebrating the Feast of St. John the Baptist were fired at.
 Other incidents led to the Defenders retaliating in kind, with both factions seeking to outdo the other in the manner of their outrage.

 In response an attempt was made to try some of those responsible, the punishment of those found guilty being either execution or whipping.
 The majority of those convicted where Catholics, however the result was a lessening in activity by both sides.
-A few magistrates did try to impartially bring trouble makers to trial, however most didn't, with some seeing the sectarian conflict as favourable for the government as it helped keep Protestants and Catholics in County Armagh split, whereas they were coming together elsewhere in favour of reforms.
+A few magistrates did try to impartially bring trouble makers to trial, however most did not, with some seeing the sectarian conflict as favourable for the government as it helped keep Protestants and Catholics in County Armagh split, whereas they were coming together elsewhere in favour of reforms.